 Click on the Finish button to dismiss the window in Figure 22.
 A small pop-up appears asking if you would like to run the SF Wizard.
-Click on yes, and run the SF Wizard (described in the Section "Invoking the Configuration Wizard").
+If you have already decided the shutdown agent to be used, click on yes to run the SF Wizard.